Not all anniversaries are the same. Our 175th will be like none before

 Here is a brief look at Williamsburg in the late 1770s in a "home movie" of an old friend's visit with Patrick Henry.
 Please stay with it through the credits.

-you missed the first "Did you know . . . ?” story about the Lodge in
+you missed earlier "Did you know . . . ?” items, please click

 We encourage all Brothers to make this your family vacation destination in 2016 and to join in our celebration!
 Please check this page from time to time to get new and updated information about the 175th.